platformsh/platformsh-docs/src/development/public-ips.md

-# Public IP addresses
+---
+title: "Public IP addresses"
+weight: 14
+sidebarTitle: "Public IPs"
+description: |
   Platform.sh regions reach the outside through a limited number of IP addresses.
+---

+{{< description >}}

 Use the inbound IP addresses if you have a corporate firewall which blocks outgoing SSH connections.
 In that case, simply add our IP addresses for inbound traffic below to your whitelist.

+{{< note >}}
+These IP addresses are stable, but not guaranteed to never change.
+Prior to any future change, all affected customers will receive ample warning.
+{{< /note >}}

 ## Europe